smidig/conference-app/README.md

     $ $ rvm gemset create smidig
     $ rvm gemset use smidig

-After creating the gemset you can qickly select correct ruby and gemset with the following command:
+After creating the gemset you can quickly select the correct ruby and gemset with the following command:

     $ rvm use 1.9.3@smidig

 #### Known issues

-Som may experience problems with dependencies required by rvm, rails or ruby.
+Some developers may experience problems with dependencies required by rvm, rails or ruby.

 *Ex: "cannot load such file -- openssl"*
 Read more: [https://rvm.io/packages/openssl](https://rvm.io/packages/openssl)